Setting up and optimising a website for your small business is one of the most important things you can do as an owner.

 - Shopify has an app store where you can add features and functionality – it has over 2,200 apps that integrate directly with Shopify

-- Shopify Experts are on hand to help you set up and run your site
+- Shopify experts are on hand to help you set up and run your site

-Shopify is a good shout if you’re interested in launching an e-commerce site.
+Shopify is a good call if you’re interested in launching an e-commerce site.
 You can find a business name, buy a domain and create a brand.
 Explore different ways to sell and different marketing campaigns.